 Probiotics in your gut not only support digestion, but also create valuable nutrients to maintain your health and energy levels.
 (2)

 These nutrients are essential for healthy function.
 The nutrients produced include B vitamins, vitamin K, and short-chain fatty acids.
 The fermentation process also encourages the production of enzymes that help to break down foods (especially protein and fat).

 Without these nutrients, your body’s energy production is likely to be compromised.
 It also needs these nutrients for tissue repair and maintenance, cognitive function, and hundreds of other processes.

 Probiotics Strengthen Your Immune System

 The microflora of your gut is constantly on the lookout for incoming pathogens.
 Probiotic bacteria work to fight these pathogens by increasing your body’s production of antibodies.
-They also regulate acidity in your gut, which is another part of your immune system’s defenses.
+They also regulate acidity in your gut, which is another part of your immune system’s defences.

 Regular infections, along with some diseases and autoimmune conditions, are linked to an imbalance of bacteria in the gut and a misfiring immune system.

 Probiotics Help Maintain Gut Health